When salmon make their way toward the mouths of California’s rivers from their Pacific Ocean haunts, fishermen are never far behind.

 The fall Chinook salmon run in particular has gotten to a point where fishing is once again allowed, although at last check it’s still catch-and-release only for these fish.

-Fall-run Chinooks are in the river from August through November, with some of the best fishing taking place in October (the river is, occasionally, closed in October due to low water levels).
+Fall-run Chinook are in the river from August through November, with some of the best fishing taking place in October (the river is, occasionally, closed in October due to low water levels).